hmrc/accessibility/docs/testing/keyboard-only.md

 - focus states are obvious
 - order of tabbable controls is logical
   - check tab order in zoomed view / mobile view on desktop
+- navigating around the page top to bottom does not trap you in any component
 - any timeout dialog receives immediate focus when activated and tabbing is restricted to the dialog; you should not be able to tab out of the dialog into the page behind
-- links styled as buttons can be actioned with the spacebar - if the page scrolls instead, initialise with the JavaScript polyfill to ensure the link acts like a button
+- links styled as buttons can be actioned with the <kbd>spacebar</kbd> - if the page scrolls instead, initialise with `data-module="govuk-button"` to ensure the link acts like a button
 - check focus is not fully obscured or hidden by modals, adverts, sticky headers or footers
 - check dragging movements can be carried out by keyboard and touch screen